Dhruba700/Dhruba700/README.md

 ## 🚀 Featured Projects
 - **Health Ninja: Smart Device for Early Detection of Cardiopathy and Induced Stress Condition** — IoT device for cardiopathy detection (ESP32, MAX30100, AD8232, ML)
 - **Dehydration Monitoring System** — Uses temperature, humidity & GSR sensors to detect dehydration
+- **Li-Fi** - wireless transfer of huge amount of data by help of light energy

 > 👉 I’ll pin these repos on my profile for quick access.